Determining spacecraft position & velocity using the trilateration of gravitational waves.

 The spacecraft’s Z coordinate is reliant upon r1, xs & ys.
 I.e, the luminosity distance measured from Base Station 1 and the previously calculated X & Y coordinates of the space craft.

 Miniaturisation and practicality

 Earth based GW observatories such as LIGO are incredibly large.
-Ligo’s detector arms span 4km and are the size of a two story buildings.
+Ligo’s detector arms span 4km and are the size of a two-story building.
 Obviously, this paper assumes some form of miniaturisation of GW sensing technology will be possible and will take place over the ensuing decades.
-Who knows, eventually, we may have solid state gravitational wave detectors that can be installed on board every spacecraft for a couple of dollars each.
+Who knows, eventually, we may have solid-state gravitational wave detectors that can be installed onboard every spacecraft for a couple of dollars each.

 The relatively high masses of the two black holes in GW150914 combined with the higher coalescence rate (16 [+38,-13] per Gpc³ per year) of binary black hole mergers than originally thought, both imply a brighter and thus more easily measured stochastic background that will be within the design sensitivity of the LIGO/Virgo detectors operating at their final design sensitivity .

-Space based observatories like eLISA (Pathfinder) and its proposed successor the Big Bang Observatory (BBO) allow for much, much larger measurement baselines and therefore stronger signals. eLISA and BBO promise to have sensitivities within the range to detect the the stochastic background.
+Space-based observatories like eLISA (Pathfinder) and its proposed successor the Big Bang Observatory (BBO) allow for much, much larger measurement baselines and therefore stronger signals. eLISA and BBO promise to have sensitivities within the range to detect the stochastic background.

 Some good additional resources and future work

 Below are two comprehensive videos on Gravitational Waves.

 A. Einstein, Sitzungsber.
 K. Preuss.
 Akad.
 Wiss.
 1, 688 (1916).